PlasmaPy/PlasmaPy/docs/glossary.rst

    lite-function
    lite-functions
-      A lightweight version of an existing `plasmapy` function intended for applications where computational efficiency is most important.
+      An optimized version of an existing `plasmapy` function intended for applications where computational efficiency is most important.
       While most `~plasmapy.formulary` functions accept |Quantity|
       objects created using `astropy.units`, lite-functions accept